almotriptan (Oral route)

 Uses For almotriptan

-Almotriptan is used to treat severe migraine headaches in adults and teenagers.
+Almotriptan is used to treat acute migraine headaches in adults and teenagers.
 It is not used to prevent migraine headaches and is not used for cluster headaches.
 Almotriptan works in the brain to relieve the pain from migraine headaches.
 It belongs to the group of medicines called triptans.

 almotriptan is available only with your doctor's prescription.